- The annual methane output of one cow is the equivalent of driving a car 7,800 miles per year.

 - Raising animals for food has been linked to deforestation, and poor soil quality.

-- A vegetarian’s diet requires 17 times less land and 14 times less water than a meat-eater’s.
+- A vegetarian diet requires 17x less land and 14x less water than a diet including animal protein.

 Be a Plant-Based HoW Changer